Love Runs Out: Commercial performance

 "Love Runs Out" debuted at number 81 on the Billboard Hot 100 and at number 22 on the New Zealand Singles Chart.
 The song eventually reached a peak of number 15 on the Hot 100.
 It reached its million sales mark in the US in August 2014 and by the end of 2014 had sold 1.4 million copies.

 The song charted even higher in other countries.
 It reached the top 5 in Austria, Luxembourg, Canada, Germany and the UK, as well as the top 10 in Spain and South Africa.
 Its success in Germany was also down to the fact that the TV station ZDF had selected it as its official anthem for the 2014 FIFA World Cup.

 Music video

 A music video was produced for the song and was directed by Sophie Muller.
 It cost the group $180,000.
 The video has references to Sade's video "Soldier of Love", also under Muller's direction.
-It has 177.93 million views as of February 11, 2023, and is OneRepublic's fifth most viewed music video.
+As of February 2025, it has over 190 million views on YouTube and is OneRepublic's sixth most viewed music video.

 In other media

 "Love Runs Out" is one of the official theme songs for WWE's WrestleMania 35 event in 2019.
+It was also included in the video game NBA 2K15, the soundtrack of which curated by Pharrell Williams.